oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/create-services/create-services.md

 **Don't use any PDB saved states!** Saving a PDB's state will automatically open the PDB and the primary role services on the standby database when the PDB is opened there, which can lead to unwanted situations (e.g., the read/write application pointing to the standby database).
 Always discard the PDB states when configuring Data Guard.

-Oracle recommends that you use Oracle Clusterware for Real Application Clusters databases, or Oracle Restart for single instance databases when you need to configure role-based services.
+Oracle recommends that you use Oracle Clusterware or Oracle Restart for single instance databases when you need to configure role-based services.
+For Oracle Real Application Clusters, Oracle Clusterware is a requirement.
 The Oracle Data Guard broker is aware of Oracle Clusterware, and delegates the stop and start of the instances to it.
 Also, Oracle Clusterware optimally manages the role-based services.

-However, when Oracle Clusterware is not available (like on single-instance deployments on OCI Base Database Services), one has to manage role-based services differently.
+However, when Oracle Clusterware is not available (like on the database servers created for this lab), one has to manage role-based services differently.
 Typically, we use the `DBMS_SERVICES` package along with startup triggers to stop and start the correct services depending on the database role.

 In this lab, we will create the services for the primary, physical standby, and snapshot standby roles, along with the trigger that stops and starts them.
 We will then test the connection to the primary service.